Quick start

 What this calculator is solving

 The Drywall Calculator estimates whole sheets from wall or ceiling square footage.
-It works best after you already have a measured area or a rough takeoff from room dimensions.
+It works best after you already have a measured area or a rough takeoff from room dimensions, then want a quick panel count before checking tape, mud, screws, and code details.

 The formula in plain language

-In plain language: The calculator multiplies sheet length by width for sheet area, adds waste to the project area, then rounds up project area divided by sheet area.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses sheet area = sheet length x sheet width, adjusted project area = project area x (1 + waste percent / 100), and whole sheets = ceiling(adjusted project area / sheet area).
+The examples on the page are there so you can compare your inputs with a drywall sheet example before copying the answer.

 How to read the answer

-• Area with waste shows the adjusted project area before rounding up sheets.
+- Area with waste shows the adjusted project area before rounding up sheets.
+A 480 square foot project with 10% waste becomes 528 square feet.

 Common mistakes to avoid

-• Do not assume every room lays out cleanly with no offcuts.
+- Do not assume every room lays out cleanly with no offcuts.
+Closets, ceilings, stairs, short returns, and broken corners can use extra sheets.

-• Check thickness, moisture resistance, fire requirements, and local rules before buying.
+- Check thickness, moisture resistance, fire requirements, screw schedule, tape, joint compound, corner bead, delivery, and local rules before buying.

 Research and references